k3karthic/ansible__busy-behind-nat/README.md

 1. *BUSY.ovpn*: configuration for the BUSY server running [OpenVPN Community](https://openvpn.net/community/).
 2. *BUSYMobile1.ovpn*: configuration for the phone running BUSY App and [OpenVPN](https://play.google.com/store/apps/details?id=de.blinkt.openvpn&hl=en&gl=US).

 Replace the hostname of the OpenVPN server.
+Change the virtual IP (172.23.0.X) if required.

 On the BUSY server, ensure the firewall allows incoming connections from the OpenVPN virtual network interface.